lavanyamanne2/moodle-local_scormcreator/README.md

 # Note

-# The plugin supports only MP4 file format.
+# The plugin supports .f4v .fmp4 .m4v .mp4 file formats.

 # It is mandatory to have both video and supported webvtt files.